-Lower part of a statue inscribed on one side with Luwian hieroglyphic inscription found near the Palanga village of Malatya.
+The lower part of a statue inscribed on one side with Luwian hieroglyphic inscription was found near the Palanga village of Malatya.
 It was first reported in 1891 and was moved to Istanbul around 1900.
-Largely worn out 5 line inscription is dedication of a funerary statue by a local ruler and preserves references to a king.
+Largely worn out 5-line inscription is dedication of a funerary statue by a local ruler with the title of "River Lord" and preserves references to a king.
 Preserved section is 1.30 meters in height.
-Neo-Hittite, possibly 8th cent.
-BCE.
-Currently in Museum of Ancient Orient in Istanbul.
+A date around the 8th century BCE has been suggested.
+Currently in the Museum of Ancient Orient in Istanbul.

 J. David Hawkins, 2000.